faiqhilman13/chatbot-RAG/architecture.md

 ## Question Answering Flow

-This diagram shows the enhanced sequence for answering a user's question with cross-encoder reranking.
+This diagram shows the enhanced sequence for answering a user's question with the improved multi-stage RAG pipeline including domain-agnostic accuracy improvements.

 ```mermaid
 sequenceDiagram